S.Y.B.S. > About me / Contact me

 My two main hobbies are reading and the Internet (not necessarily in that order).
 I have loved books almost as long as I can remember, and now have almost a thousand in my home library.
 Since my introduction to the Internet in 1999, it has become my main source of information and entertainment.
 In fact, the Internet changed my whole life because, after the breakup of my marriage, I met my present husband in an online chatroom.
 He was then living hundreds of miles away from me, and we got to know each other via an online private messenger.
 He even proposed to me online!

-Coding websites and running them properly takes up a lot of time, so, if I'm not sleeping, at work, or doing household chores, I'm usually in front of my computer (with a big mug of tea beside me and sometimes a cat in my lap).
+At one time, I had three websites up, and was working on a couple of new ones, but coding websites and running them properly takes up a lot of time, and I've become rather lazy since I retired.
+These days, although I spend almost all my waking hours in front of my computer, I'm usually just messing around (with a big mug of tea beside me and sometimes a cat in my lap).

 If you want to